monetree/upwork-indie/README.md

 # Api documentation

-### Note: apart from query params everything you can understand from swagger documentations
+	#Note: apart from query params everything you can understand from swagger documentations (All the apis tested in swagger and postman)

 ### query params standard